Royal Patriarchal Music Seminary of Lisbon: The king's motivation

 The significance in the king's mind of this 'organic' relationship between monarchy and church emerged clearly in contemporary comments written by both Portuguese observers and visitors from other countries.
 For example:"The seat of the Lisbon Patriarchy is in the chapel of the King's palace.
 As regards its architecture and paintings they are very ordinary: but the temple is vast.
 Besides the main altar, there are twelve other altars, with magnificent decorations.
 There is a large two-storey tribune, with lattices, where the King and Queen usually attend Mass.
 On Sundays and feast days the Patriarch often officiates, accompanied by eighteen mitred canons.
 The choir, composed of some thirty or forty beneficiaries, is accompanied by music in the Roman style, without any instruments; and there are a number of excellent voices among the many heard there."

-João V's reforms are sometimes interpreted as signs of his personal religious devotion, but as much as that may have been a factor, it is more significant that they were closely integrated with his role as king and how he demonstrated it to those around him.
+John V's reforms are sometimes interpreted as signs of his personal religious devotion, but as much as that may have been a factor, it is more significant that they were closely integrated with his role as king and how he demonstrated it to those around him.
 Furthermore, the Royal Chapel's ritual was only a portion of the ceremonial nature of court life; or conversely, the ritualised nature of the king's public life even extended into the more specific environment of attending liturgies in the chapel.
 As Ribeira says:"The presence of religion, but above all, religion serving the interests of the regal image, was visible in the day-to-day activities of the royal court and its ceremonies.
 As religion was an important factor of social cohesion, and the ceremonies were a basic tenet of the establishment of hierarchies and social positions, the king controlled these ceremonies and their liturgy, associating his image and his mission with a holy design.
 As Paula Marçal Lourenço commented, "The magnificent churches, the royal processions, the Patriarchal parades, the richness of the vestments and the cult objects, the canonisations and the solemn Te Deum, all contribute to surround the regal figure, patron and demigod, with feelings of collective loyalty, but also of separation, distance, divine intangibility".
 For example, the king going to mass was a point when a religious ceremony was used as a place and time to formalise hierarchies, since the proximity of any chosen courtiers to the monarch during the liturgy established their prestige.
 Hence, the religious space and the solemnity of its function operated as an instrument of exclusion (and inclusion) that the monarch was able to use to maintain harmony in the universe of the court.